THUDM/CogVideo/README.md

   </tr>
   <tr>
     <td style="text-align: center;">Video Length</td>
-    <td colspan="2" style="text-align: center;">6 seconds</td>
+    <td colspan="2" style="text-align: center;">6 Seconds</td>
   </tr>
   <tr>
     <td style="text-align: center;">Frame Rate</td>
-    <td colspan="2" style="text-align: center;">8 frames per second</td>
+    <td colspan="2" style="text-align: center;">8 Frames per Second</td>
   </tr>
   <tr>
     <td style="text-align: center;">Video Resolution</td>
-    <td colspan="2" style="text-align: center;">720 * 480, other resolutions not supported (including fine-tuning)</td>
+    <td colspan="2" style="text-align: center;">720 x 480, no support for other resolutions (including fine-tuning)</td>
   </tr>
   <tr>
     <td style="text-align: center;">Positional Encoding</td>
     <td style="text-align: center;">3d_sincos_pos_embed</td>
-    <td style="text-align: center;">3d_rope_pos_embed<br></td>
+    <td style="text-align: center;">3d_rope_pos_embed</td>
   </tr>
   <tr>
-    <td style="text-align: center;">Download Links (Diffusers Model)</td>
+    <td style="text-align: center;">Download Page (Diffusers)</td>
     <td style="text-align: center;"><a href="https://huggingface.co/THUDM/CogVideoX-2b">🤗 HuggingFace</a><br><a href="https://modelscope.cn/models/ZhipuAI/CogVideoX-2b">🤖 ModelScope</a><br><a href="https://wisemodel.cn/models/ZhipuAI/CogVideoX-2b">🟣 WiseModel</a></td>
     <td style="text-align: center;"><a href="https://huggingface.co/THUDM/CogVideoX-5b">🤗 HuggingFace</a><br><a href="https://modelscope.cn/models/ZhipuAI/CogVideoX-5b">🤖 ModelScope</a><br><a href="https://wisemodel.cn/models/ZhipuAI/CogVideoX-5b">🟣 WiseModel</a></td>
   </tr>
   <tr>
-    <td style="text-align: center;">Download Links (SAT Model)</td>
+    <td style="text-align: center;">Download Page (SAT)</td>
-    <td colspan="2" style="text-align: center;"><a href="./sat/README_zh.md">SAT</a></td>
+    <td colspan="2" style="text-align: center;"><a href="./sat/README.md">SAT</a></td>
   </tr>
 </table>

 **Data Explanation**

-+ When testing with the diffusers library, the `enable_model_cpu_offload()` option and `pipe.vae.enable_tiling()` optimization were enabled.
-This setup has not been tested for actual memory/VRAM usage on devices other than **NVIDIA A100 / H100**.
-Generally, this approach should be compatible with all devices using the **NVIDIA Ampere architecture** and above.
-If these optimizations are disabled, memory usage will increase significantly, with peak VRAM usage approximately three times higher than the values shown in the table.
+- When testing with the diffusers library, the `enable_model_cpu_offload()` option and `pipe.vae.enable_tiling()` optimization were enabled.
+This solution has not been tested for actual VRAM/memory usage on devices other than **NVIDIA A100/H100**.
+Generally, this solution can be adapted to all devices with **NVIDIA Ampere architecture** and above.
+If optimization is disabled, VRAM usage will increase significantly, with peak VRAM approximately 3 times the value in the table.
-+ When performing multi-GPU inference, the `enable_model_cpu_offload()` optimization must be disabled.
+- When performing multi-GPU inference, the `enable_model_cpu_offload()` optimization needs to be disabled.
-+ Using the INT8 model will result in slower inference speeds.
-This is done to ensure that inference can be performed on GPUs with lower memory without significant video quality loss, albeit with a notable reduction in speed.
+- Using an INT8 model will result in reduced inference speed.
+This is done to accommodate GPUs with lower VRAM, allowing inference to run properly with minimal video quality loss, though the inference speed will be significantly reduced.
+- The 2B model is trained using `FP16` precision, while the 5B model is trained using `BF16` precision.
+It is recommended to use the precision used in model training for inference.
+- `FP8` precision must be used on `NVIDIA H100` and above devices, requiring source installation of the `torch`, `torchao`, `diffusers`, and `accelerate` Python packages. `CUDA 12.4` is recommended.
-+ Inference speed tests were also conducted with the above memory optimizations.
-Without memory optimization, inference speed increases by approximately 10%.
-Only the `diffusers` version of the model supports quantization.
+- Inference speed testing also used the aforementioned VRAM optimization scheme.
+Without VRAM optimization, inference speed increases by about 10%.
+Only models using `diffusers` support quantization.
-+ The model only supports English input; other languages can be translated into English when refined through large language models.
+- The model only supports English input; other languages can be translated to English during large model refinements.

 ## Friendly Links